-Next, we examine the impact of urban forests on ambient pollen concentration.
-We use in-situ monitoring data from pollen monitors, also located at population hubs, that capture daily pollen counts.
-Using the same wind-direction-based estimation method described earlier, we demonstrate that upwind vegetation leads to a sharp increase in pollen spikes.
-The impact of vegetation on pollen levels is sizable, if not larger and more statistically precise in terms of elasticity, than the pollution reduction effect.
-For example, given an upwind vegetation shock of the same size, the response of the pollen spike in log scale is over twice as large as that of the reduction in fine particulate matter (PM2.5).
+A prevalent concern about urban afforestation is the resulting increases in pollen emissions and potential adverse health consequences such as allergy attacks.
+We assess this empirical possibility using in-situ monitoring data from pollen monitors that record daily pollen counts at city population hubs.
+Using the same wind-direction-based estimation method described earlier, we document that upwind vegetation indeed leads to a sharp increase in pollen levels.
+The impact is sizable, exhibiting greater magnitude and statistical precision in elasticity compared to the pollution reduction impact.
+For example, given an upwind vegetation shock of the same size, the response of the pollen spike in log scale is over twice as large as that of the reduction in fine particulate matter (PM{2.5}).
+Overall, the MMP program increased the average population pollen exposure by 7.4 percent.